Random-Scientist/ambavia/parse/README.md

 ### Name Resolution

 Desmos' variable name resolution and scoping rules are rather labrynthine due to the many possible interactions between wackscopes, dynamic rebinding via `with` and `for` as well as function parameter binding.
-The name resolution process consumes a list of every `ExpressionListEntry` in the graph state and returns a list of [`Assignment`](/parse/src/name_resolver.rs)s, that provide the values of all of the globals in the graphstate. [`name_resolver::Expression`](/parse/src/name_resolver.rs) is effectively an `ast::Expression` with all its function calls inlined and identifier names erased such that each usize `Identifier` node is bound by an `Assignment` exactly once.
+The name resolution process consumes a list of every `ExpressionListEntry` in the graph state and returns a list of [`Assignment`](/parse/src/name_resolver.rs)s, that provide the values of all of the globals in the graphstate. [`name_resolver::Expression`](/parse/src/name_resolver.rs) is effectively an `ast::Expression` with all its function calls inlined and identifier names erased such that each usize `Identifier` has exactly one corresponding `Assignment`.

 The entry point for name resolution is [`name_resolver::resolve_names`](/parse/src/name_resolver.rs).

 ### Type Checking

+Compared to name resolution, type checking is fairly straightforwards.
+The type checker recursively descends the untyped [`name_resolver::Expression`] tree, where each expression maps its children's types into a result type until all expressions have types. built-in functions with differently typed overloads also resolved into unique BuiltIn variants.

+The output of this stage, [`TypedExpression`](/parse/src/type_checker.rs), is a fully typed program tree representation that is used as the input for the [current evaluation backend](/eval/src/compiler.rs).

-Compared to name resolution, type checking is fairly simple.
-Each global `name_resolver::Assignment`
+The entry point for type checking is [`type_checker::type_check`](/parse/src/type_checker.rs)
-//TODO